A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: INTRODUCTION

+What motivates us to use the LL-measure and not one of its alternatives?
+In part, the findings of our supplementary analysis (to be presented in Subsection \ref{sec:NM_Prop}) form the basis of our {measure-selection}.
+In the analysis, we impose the \textit{criterion} against each martial sorting measure to be monotonously decreasing in intergenerational mobility.
+The intuition behind our criterion is that a society, where the pauper's son has higher chance to became the prince than in other societies, cannot be less open to accept marriages between paupers and princesses in comparison with other societies.
+As we will see, this \textit{monotonicity condition} is violated by many of the well-known measures of marital sorting, but the LL-measure.

-This paper distinguishes itself from the existing literature by building on the Liu--Lu measure instead of using either of the conventional measures (the marital surplus, or the odds ratio).
-The choice of characterizing marital preferences at the societal level with the Liu--Lu measure is motivated by the empirical and analytical arguments of \cite{LiuLu2006} and \cite{NaszodiMendonca2020}.\footnote{In particular, \cite{LiuLu2006} claim that their measure can control for changes in the trait distribution, while other measures cannot. \cite{NaszodiMendonca2020} and \cite{Naszodi2021} show that survey evidence from the Pew Research Center are also in favor of measuring assortativity in preferences \'a la Liu and Lu.}
+Our choice of characterizing aggregate marital preferences with the LL-measure is also \textit{motivated} by the fact that this measure has already been shown to have \textit{attractive analytical and empirical properties} in the single-dimensional assorted trait framework.
+In particular, \cite{LiuLu2006} claim that their measure can control for changes in the trait distribution, while other measures cannot.

-The empirical part of this paper confirms the commonly held view: racial segregation in the US has declined over the analyzed decade.
-Moreover, I find marital sorting along the educational to be also decreasing in the 1980s: young American adults in the 1990s (belonging to the generation of late boomers) are found to be less picky with respect to their spouses' education level than young American adults in the 1980s (belonging to the early boomers).
-These trends are found to be robust to controlling for sorting along the other assorted trait.
-This robustness confirms that the declining trend identified by \cite{NaszodiMendonca2020}, is not due to the omission of the racial factor.

-This finding has the following significance.
-First, \cite{NaszodiMendonca2020} used their findings for the 1980s for method selection.\footnote{This decade broke the empirical equivalence of the NM method and some highly popular conventional methods, such as the Iterative Proportional Fitting (IPF) algorithm and the Choo--Siow model based method.} So, the robustness of their finding supports their method selection.
-Second, the robustness supports the view that segmentation of the marriage market along the economic dimension (proxied by the education level) cannot only increase, but it can decrease as well.